Laxus

 Laxus is a genus of nematode worms from the subfamily Stilbonematinae of the family Desmodoridae.
 Like other members of this subfamily, they are covered by a layer of symbiotic sulfur-oxidizing bacteria, which in Laxus are coccoid in shape.
 They are distinguished from other stilbonematine genera by the finely-annulated somatic cuticle, thickened cephalic cuticle, small and coiled amphidial fovea, and lack of male structures.
 There are at least five species in the genus.
+Some species have a dense bacterial coat.